Some of the Best Sharing Economy to Travel Cheap

 Bike Sharing and Gear Sharing

 If you are travelling and want to hire a bike for a few hours or a day, Spinlister is the right peer-to-peer rental website worth checking out.
-You can also rent snowboards, skis, surfboards, should you not be able to travel with your own gear.
+You can also rent snowboards, skis, surfboards, or other gear if you are unable to travel with your own.

 Similar sites where you can rent out gear and any item: